vedantchandra/wdtools/docs/parametric.rst

-Parametric Predictive Models
+Random Forest Regression
 ===================================

 Introduction
 #############

-This module contains tools to fit white dwarf Balmer lines with parametric Voigt profiles.
-The lines parameters of width and breadth can be used with a random forest regression model to predict the stellar labels of effective temperature and surface gravity.
+This method fits white dwarf Balmer lines with parametric Voigt profiles, deriving their full-width at half-max (FWHM) and line amplitudes.
+The lines parameters of width and breadth are used with a random forest regression model to predict the stellar labels of effective temperature and surface gravity.
+Currently, this model uses the first four Balmer lines (or any subset therein), and ships pre-trained on 5000 spectra from the Sloan Digital Sky Survey with stellar labels calculated by :cite:`Tremblay2019`.

+.. bibliography:: bib.bib
+   :style: plain

 API
 ###